Ghost-Layers-Digital-Communication/GRABBER/README.md

 # GRABBER
+there are two scripts here.

+one pulls a file of choice from a windows machine to a linux machine via ssh and paramiko. pi_grabber_master.py

-this is a short script that will move a payload from a linux machine to a windows machine via ssh using paramiko
+one pulls a file of choice from a linux machine to a windows machine via ssh and paramiko. win_grabber_master.py

-place secret.txt on the desktop of your linux machine or edit file path accordingly